telerik/kendo-ui-core/docs/controls/layout/tooltip/how-to/show-on-length-condition.md

 ---
 title: Show Only If Text Exceeds Certain Length
-page_title: Show Only If Text Exceeds Certain Length | Kendo UI Tooltip Widget
+page_title: Show Only If Text Exceeds Certain Length | Kendo UI Tooltip
 description: "Learn how to show a Kendo UI Tooltip only if the target text exceeds a certain length."
 slug: howto_showonlyiftextexceedscertainlength_tooltip
 ---